loginom/loginom-help-en-omegat/data/processors/func/calc-func/datetime.md

 **EncodeTime(Hours, Minutes, Seconds)**

-* Hours - hours in the form of a number,
+* Hours - hours in the form of a number.
-* Minutes - minutes in the form of a number,
+* Minutes - minutes in the form of a number.
 * Seconds - seconds in the form of a number.

 Function returns the time formed from the specified arguments.